SamuelSwartzberg/flashcardifying_text_temp/inf.md

 the tty driver seems to be the parent process of the session leader. stty administers the options for the tty driver.
 The tty driver is the thing that has all all the processes living in a terminal as descendants (?)
-The relevant foreground process will generally have its in/output connected to the tty driver.

 ###### physical terminals and terminal emulators